subhayudutta/Sentiment-Analysis-of-Flipkart-Reviews/README.md

-# Flipkart Review Sentiment Analysis MLOps Project
+# Flipkart Review Sentiment Analysis

 This project focuses on sentiment analysis of Flipkart reviews using machine learning operations (MLOps) techniques.
 Sentiment analysis is a natural language processing task aimed at determining the sentiment expressed in a piece of text, in this case, Flipkart product reviews.